vocaltractlab/headpositiondoc/source/protocol.rst

 ANS-PNS Plane
 +++++++++++++

-This measure calculates the angle of the nasal spine from a horizontal plane through the imaging scan.
+The angle of the nasal spine plane defined by the anterior nasal spine (ANS, 1) and the posterior nasal spine (PNS, 2) landmarks subtended with the horizontal plane of the imaging study.

 .. figure:: docs/ANSPNS.PNG
        :scale: 75%